Things to Do in Denver When You're Dead

 Things to Do in Denver When You're Dead is a 1995 American crime drama film directed by Gary Fleder and written by Scott Rosenberg.
-The film features an ensemble cast that includes Andy García, Christopher Lloyd, Treat Williams, Steve Buscemi, Christopher Walken, Fairuza Balk, and Gabrielle Anwar.
+The film features an ensemble cast that includes Andy García, Christopher Lloyd, William Forsythe, Bill Nunn, Treat Williams, Steve Buscemi, Christopher Walken, Fairuza Balk, and Gabrielle Anwar.

 The film's title comes from a Warren Zevon song of the same name, recorded on his 1991 album Mr. Bad Example, which he allowed under the condition that the song be played during the end credits.
 The lead character's name, "Jimmy the Saint," comes from the Bruce Springsteen song "Lost in the Flood" from his 1973 album Greetings from Asbury Park, N.J.
 The film was screened in the Un Certain Regard section at the 1995 Cannes Film Festival.

 The film was a box office bomb and received negative reviews from critics, with many dismissing it as a "Pulp Fiction clone".

 Plot

 Trying to go straight, ex-gangster Jimmy "The Saint" Tosnia runs Afterlife Advice in Denver, where dying people videotape messages for their loved ones.
 His business isn't doing well and his former boss, a crime lord known as "The Man With The Plan," has bought up his debt in order to command a favor involving the crime lord's son, Bernard, who has been arrested for child molestation.
 The Man With The Plan, who was left a quadriplegic after an attempt on his life, wants Jimmy to persuade Bernard's ex-girlfriend Meg to come back to him; The Man With the Plan believes this will cure Bernard of his pedophilia.

 A reluctant Jimmy recruits his friends Easy Wind, Pieces, Big Bear Franchise and the rage-prone Critical Bill.
 The plan is to have Pieces and Critical Bill pose as police officers, intercept Meg's current boyfriend Bruce, and intimidate him until he agrees to break up with Meg.
-Things go wrong when Bruce grows suspicious of the two men's identities and mocks them, whereupon Critical Bill stabs Bruce in the throat.
+Things go wrong when Bruce becomes suspicious of the two men's identities and mocks them, whereupon Critical Bill stabs Bruce in the throat.
 The commotion wakes up Meg, sleeping in the back of Bruce's van.
 Her appearance startles Pieces, who accidentally shoots her dead.
 The Man With The Plan is furious at the outcome of their botched mission.
 He informs Jimmy that he will allow him to live, as long as he leaves Denver, but his crew have been sentenced to "buckwheats" – to be assassinated in a gruesome and painful manner.